 Or perhaps you’re a blogger who caters to foodies and cooks.
 Maybe you want to create recipe cards, recipe books, meal planners, grocery planners, cookbooks, social media graphics, etc.

 This way of coming up with a product line is helpful when you already have an existing audience.
-If you do not have one, or if you’re setting up your shop on third-party marketplaces such as Etsy, for example, then you could also just go to Etsy and see what kind of digital templates people are selling.
+But, if you do not have an audience already, or if you’re setting up your shop on third-party marketplaces such as Etsy, for example, then you could also just go to Etsy and see what kind of digital templates people are selling.
 Do some research on this, and create a list of product types you’d like to design and sell on your Canva template shop.

 Step 3: Create Canva templates to sell